 Achieving great things requires that you spend more time alone working on your craft.
-It would be best if you had solitude to focus.
+It would be best if you had solitude to focus on.
 That way, no one distracts you, and you can do more effectively.

-Besides, the relationship you have with yourself is the most important one you’ll have in life.
+Besides, your relationship with yourself is the most important one you’ll have in life.
 After all, you’re the only one who’ll always be by your side.